 All of the participants in the vendor risk management lifecycle were considered during the development of the SIG and the AUP.
 Service providers share an equal role, along with outsourcers and assessment firms, in the ongoing development of the Program Tools helping to insure that all parties’ needs are considered.
 As a result, the SIG is regularly used proactively by service providers in response to RFP’s (to help demonstrate their security controls) and as a component of an annual assessment standard information packet to provide to their customers as part of an annual assessment process.
 A How To Guide, which specifically addresses the needs of service providers, is also provided to assist in responding to client issued SIG questionnaires.

 Shared Assessments – A Global Community

 Shared Assessments members are national and international organizations of all sizes that understand the importance of comprehensive standards for managing third party risk.
 They include financial institutions, healthcare organizations, energy/utility, retailers and telecommunications companies.
 They are service providers of all sizes, consulting companies, and assessment firms.
 They are the best in their class, members of a global community of vendor risk management professionals who understand the value of implementing efficient and effective industry-standard practices.

 The Santa Fe Group’s Role

-The Santa Fe Group manages the Shared Assessments Program and dedicated to supporting the development of the Shared Assessments Program.
-They provide a trusted forum for dialogue and collaboration among all stakeholders on issues that matter to outsourcers, their service providers, assessment firms, regulators and others Contact us for more information.
+The Santa Fe Group manages the Shared Assessments Program and is dedicated to supporting the development of the Shared Assessments Program.
+They provide a trusted forum for dialogue and collaboration among all stakeholders on issues that matter to outsourcers, their service providers, assessment firms, regulators and others.
+Contact us for more information.